sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    There are different ways of accomplishing.

-   ### A suggestion:
+   ### Proposal:
-   *  The kubernetes master require an input source for manifests.
-It could use the same source to carry service-file-packages.
+   *  The kubernetes master requires an input source for manifests, which could be pull/push.
+It could use the same source to provide service-file-packages.
-      *  A possible source is a git repo cloned.
+      *  A possible source is a git repo, cloned locally in each master.
-      *  A periodic  pull & monitor can identify new/update/delete of manifests.
+      *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
-   *  A single metadata file could be available in the same source that explains all the service packages and additional filters to select elgible target nodes, per package.
+   *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.
+   *  Master can make the metadata & service package files available through an https end-point for nodes.
-   *  A node can watch for this meta-data file update at master, through https end-point, pull the update, look for any new/updated/deleted packages that this node is eligible for, pull down those packages and, install/uninstall the same.
+   *  A node can watch for this meta-data file update at master through https end-point, pull the update, look for any new/updated/deleted packages that this node is eligible for, pull down those packages and, install/uninstall the same.
    *  The installation would include .service file, any associated scripts and update of FEATURE table.
+   *  The list of all available features in a switch could obtained from the FEATURE table.
-   *  config/main.py would be updated to look at FEATURE table to get the list of features to be added to the list of services to start/stop/reset, in required scenarios like config-reload, ...
+      *  sonic-utilities/config/main.py would need to be updated to pull the list from here.

 *  The sccripts are provided to join-to/reset-from master.